Buy your next home using a bridging loan [2020 Complete Guide]

 - Keep your existing home as an investment property.

-How bridging loans work
+How does a bridging loan work

 Having a bridging loan is like having two home loans, for the period of time between when you own both homes.